 Top-up vouchers are sold at some 4,000 retailers in denominations of MUR50, MUR100 or MUR300.
 To top up, simply dial *124*, then the voucher code, then #.
-You can check your available credit and how much time is left on your plan by dialing *122#.
+You can check your available credit and how much time is left on your plan by dialling *122#.
 To see how much data you have left, text the word “query” to 8684.

 Orange data bundles

 These data plans are available in 2G, 3G and 4G/LTE.

 Text the activation code to 8684 to start a plan.
 To end, change the code above from “buy” to “stop” and text to 8684.
 All plans have unlimited access to Facebook except for watching videos.
 As long as you have credit available, you can purchase a plan as often as you wish.